openvinotoolkit/open_model_zoo/demos/smart_classroom_demo/cpp_gapi/README.md

 smart_classroom_demo_gapi [OPTION]
 Options:

     -h                                          Print a usage message.
     -i                                          Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
     -loop                                       Optional.
 Enable reading the input in a loop.
     -read_limit                                 Optional.
 Read length limit before stopping or restarting reading the input.
     -o "<path>"                                 Optional.
 Name of the output file(s) to save.
 Frames of odd width or height can be truncated.
 See https://github.com/opencv/opencv/pull/24086
     -limit "<num>"                              Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
     -m_act '<path>'                             Required.
 Path to the Person/Action Detection Retail model (.xml) file.
     -m_fd '<path>'                              Required.
 Path to the Face Detection model (.xml) file.
     -m_lm '<path>'                              Required.
 Path to the Facial Landmarks Regression Retail model (.xml) file.
     -m_reid '<path>'                            Required.
 Path to the Face Reidentification Retail model (.xml) file.
           Or
     -d_act '<device>'                           Optional.
 Specify the target device for Person/Action Detection Retail (the list of available devices is shown below).
 Default value is CPU.
 The application looks for a suitable plugin for the specified device.
     -d_fd '<device>'                            Optional.
 Specify the target device for Face Detection Retail (the list of available devices is shown below).
 Default value is CPU.
 The application looks for a suitable plugin for the specified device.
     -d_lm '<device>'                            Optional.
 Specify the target device for Landmarks Regression Retail (the list of available devices is shown below).
 Default value is CPU.
 The application looks for a suitable plugin for the specified device.
     -d_reid '<device>'                          Optional.
 Specify the target device for Face Reidentification Retail (the list of available devices is shown below).
 Default value is CPU.
 The application looks for a suitable plugin for the specified device.
     -greedy_reid_matching                       Optional.
 Use faster greedy matching algorithm in face reid.
+    -person_action_detection_input_layout       Optional.
+Model input layout for the Person/Action Detection Retail model.
     -r                                          Optional.
 Output Inference results as raw values.
     -ad                                         Optional.
 Output file name to save per-person action statistics in.
 Requires -teacher_id and -a_top to be unset and -fg to be set
     -t_ad                                       Optional.
 Probability threshold for person/action detection.
     -t_ar                                       Optional.
 Probability threshold for action recognition.
     -t_fd                                       Optional.
 Probability threshold for face detections.
     -inh_fd                                     Optional.
 Input image height for face detector.
     -inw_fd                                     Optional.
 Input image width for face detector.
     -exp_r_fd                                   Optional.
 Expand ratio for bbox before face recognition.
     -t_reid                                     Optional.
 Cosine distance threshold between two vectors for face reidentification.
     -fg                                         Optional.
 Path to a faces gallery in .json format.
     -teacher_id                                 Optional.
 ID of a teacher.
 You must also set a faces gallery parameter (-fg) to use it.
     -no_show                                    Optional.
 Don't show output.
     -min_ad                                     Optional.
 Minimum action duration in seconds.
     -d_ad                                       Optional.
 Maximum time difference between actions in seconds.
     -student_ac                                 Optional.
 List of student actions separated by a comma.
     -top_ac                                     Optional.
 List of student actions (for top-k mode) separated by a comma.
     -teacher_ac                                 Optional.
 List of teacher actions separated by a comma.
     -top_id                                     Optional.
 Target action name.
     -a_top                                      Optional.
 Number of first K students.
 If this parameter is positive, the demo detects first K persons with the action, pointed by the parameter 'top_id'
     -crop_gallery                               Optional.
 Crop images during faces gallery creation.
     -t_reg_fd                                   Optional.
 Probability threshold for face detections during database registration.
     -min_size_fr                                Optional.
 Minimum input size for faces during database registration.
     -al                                         Optional.
 Output file name to save per-person action detections in.
     -ss_t                                       Optional.
 Number of frames to smooth actions.
     -u                                          Optional.
 List of monitors to show initially.
 ```

 Running the application with the empty list of options yields an error message.